PlayStation 5 reveal delayed to "allow more important voices to be heard"

-The PlayStation 5 reveal event which was set to take place this Thursday has been delayed indefinitely due to protests arising from George Floyd’s death.
+The PlayStation 5 games reveal event, which was set to take place this Thursday, has been delayed indefinitely in light of the ongoing nationwide protests.

 - Read More: Sony PlayStation 5: Release date, launch games, controller and everything you need to know